Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups: Results

 To extend the analysis beyond general ingroup--outgroup dynamics, we examine whether similar patterns hold across a wider range of Chinese social groups.
-We focus on \textit{Qwen3-8B-Base} as a representative model, since it exhibits the largest social identity biases for an instruction-tuned model, and estimate odds ratios for ingroup solidarity and outgroup hostility across categories including gender, age, ethnicity, religion, and socioeconomic status.
-As shown in Figure~\ref{fig:chinese_social_category_social_biases}, odds ratios are consistently greater than 1 for most categories, but not always with significant values.
-In particular, both ingroup solidarity and outgroup hostility are significantly more pronounced for groups such as ``Gender'', ``Level of Education'' and ``Nationality'', in line with the results previously described.
-The ``Ethnicity'' category is the only one showing odds ratios that are significantly smaller than 1, indicating an opposite effect.
-We hypothesize that these effects reflect safety alignment mechanisms that temper negative outputs for many sensitive categories, though such safeguards are not uniformly applied across all groups.
+We focus on \textit{Qwen3-8B-Base} as a representative pretrained model and estimate odds ratios for ingroup solidarity and outgroup hostility across Chinese social categories including gender, age, ethnicity, religion, and socioeconomic status.
+As shown in Figure~\ref{fig:chinese_social_category_social_biases}, both ingroup solidarity and outgroup hostility are significantly more pronounced for groups such as ``Gender'', ``Race'', and ``Nationality'', with odds ratios typically exceeding 1.4.
+In contrast, categories such as ``Ethnicity'' and ``Level of Education'' exhibit dampened or even reversed effects, with odds ratios near or below unity.
+These patterns might reflect non-uniform safety alignment mechanisms, which selectively temper negative outputs for certain sensitive categories while leaving others more susceptible to sentiment asymmetries.